Quackster/Avatara/README.md

 Thanks to Webbanditten for solving some rendering problems.

-## How to use?
+## How to Use

-Compile the AvataraWebApp to the operating system of your choice (it runs on .NET 5 and works on Linux).
+Compile the AvataraWebApp to the operating system of your choice (it runs on .NET 5+ and works on Linux).

 Extract *figuredata-shockwave.zip* if you plan to use 2012-2007 era clothing.